S3 method for tidyflow

 Run the model/grid search/resample depending on the specification.

-This is the sacred order used for execution in tidyflow
+This is the sacred order used for execution in tidyflow.
+One can

 generate errors accordingly if something is missing or needed.
 For example,